zachvalenta/jvns.ca/source/_posts/2016-09-17-strange-loop-talk.markdown

 </div>
 <div class="content">
 <p>
-There was a lot to look at one the screen, so let's zoon in.
+There was a lot to look at one the screen, so let's zoom in.
 The top function is something called `_aesni_enc1`.
 What does AES tell us?
 ENCRYPTION!
 That's right!
 </p>
 <p>
 So it turns out that this program is writing files to disk, and specifically it's writing to my home directory.
 But my home directory is encrypted!
 So it needs to spend a bunch of extra time encrypting all the data, and that's what all the CPU time is about.
 Awesome.